basecs101/getting-started-with-rest-service/README.md

    - Spring Boot is a project within the Spring ecosystem that simplifies the setup and development of Spring applications.
    - It provides a set of conventions and pre-configured settings to streamline the development process, reducing the need for extensive configuration.
    - Spring Boot is particularly well-suited for building microservices and standalone applications, and it includes embedded web servers for deploying web applications with minimal effort.
+   - The main() method uses Spring Boot’s SpringApplication.run() method to launch an application.
+Did you notice that there was not a single line of XML?
+There is no web.xml file, either.
+This web application is 100% pure Java and you did not have to deal with configuring any plumbing or infrastructure.
 3. Spring MVC:
    - Spring MVC (Model-View-Controller) is a part of the Spring Framework used for developing web applications.
    - It focuses on building web applications with a clear separation of concerns, where the Model represents the application's data, the View handles the presentation, and the Controller manages the flow of requests and responses.